googlemaps-samples/js-3d-area-explorer/README.md

 To start the local server as **admin app** do the following:

-Copy the files in demo/src to demo/
+1. Copy the files in demo/src to demo/
-Bash command for above step is `cp -r ../demo/src ./demo`
+     * Bash command from `/demo` directory: `cp -r ../demo/src ./demo`

-In index.html, at the end of the file, it has reference to main.js.
+2. In index.html, at the end of the file, it has reference to main.js.
 Change it to demo/sidebar.js.
-Bash command for above `sed -i "s/main.js/demo\/sidebar.js/g" index.html`
+    * Bash command from `/src` directory: `sed -i'.bak' "s/main.js/demo\/sidebar.js/g" index.html`

-And then you can start the node app by running npx `http-server -p 5500 ./src`
+3. Start the node app by running npx
+    * Bash commpand from `src` directory: `http-server -p 5500 ./src`

 ### Use bash script to build the Admin App

 We also provide a bash script that can be used to run the service in the admin mode.

 `chmod +x build_admin.sh`

-Start it like ./build_admin.sh <API_KEY>
-The script can pick up the API_KEY from envrionment variable `API_KEY` as well.
+Start it with bash command from the root directory: `./build_admin.sh <YOUR_GMP_API_KEY>` The script can pick up the API_KEY from envrionment variable `API_KEY` as well.

 ### Docker